Understanding DOT Drug Testing Regulations

 How Delivered2Choices Helps CDL Drivers Get Back on Track

 At Delivered2Choices, we specialize in guiding CDL drivers through the Return-to-Duty process timely, compassionately, and within compliance.
-Our certified SAP professional is here to:
+Our certified SAP professional is here to conduct thorough SAP evaluations, create personalized treatment plans, guide you every step of the way, report compliance within the Clearinghouse, and help you regain your eligibility to drive under DOT regulations.

 We know how stressful and confusing the process can be—but we’re here to help you get back behind the wheel.